Infineon/BlockchainSecurity2Go-Python-Library/README.md

-# Blockchain Security2GO Starkit library
+# Blockchain Security2GO Starterkit library

 __Warning:__ Still heavy WIP, all APIs may be subject to change!